Biography

 We aimed to investigate the use of machine learning on large retrospective radiology imaging studies, including chest x-rays and related clinical text reports.
 In partnership with researchers from the Radiology Department, the Enterprise Data Warehouse and the Center for High Performance Computing, we leveraged various software and hardware infrastructure to enable secured data transfer from the hospital PACS system, HIPAA-compliant data storage via a database, and data management of large radiological datasets.
 We retrieved data from 59,000+ patients (140,000+ studies), to study chronic obstructive pulmonary disease (COPD), COVID-19 and acute respiratory infections.

-Over 10 years, I led and executed parallel imaging data science projects to support various national clinical research studies.
-These entailed automated image registration, atlas generation, tissue classification and structural segmentation from brain imaging acquisitions (MRIs, DTIs, CTs), focusing on human, rodent and pig imaging.
+Over 12 years, I led and executed parallel imaging data science projects to support various national clinical research studies.
+These entailed automated image registration, atlas generation, tissue classification, structural segmentation and DTI analysis from multi-modal acquisitions.
+Studies focused on rodents, pigs and mostly human subjects ranging from neonatal age to elderly.
 Driving clinical applications included brain development in autism spectrum disorder, Parkinson's disease, Down syndrome, Huntington's disease, deep brain stimulation, and obsessive-compulsive disorder.